TeamOpenSmartGlasses/OpenSourceSmartGlasses/electronics_and_firmware/esp32_firmware_v0p3/ossg_firmware_mcu/README.md

 # OSSG Firmware

+This firmware serves as as smart glasses thin client for the [Wearable Intelligence System](https://github.com/emexlabs/WearableIntelligenceSystem) (WIS) for smart glasses powered by ESP32.
+The WIS Android smart phone (ASP) and GNU/Linux Box (GLBOX) servers handle all of the processing, logic, AI, etc., and this firmware sends signals to the WIS and receives UI prompts from the WIS (i.e. a thin client).
+See the [WIS](https://github.com/emexlabs/WearableIntelligenceSystem) for the ASP + GLBOX, as well as another frontend with the same API but designed for Android-powered smart glasses (ASG).

 ## Features

 * Displays pretty UI over composite video using LovyanGFX + LVGL
 * Streams recoreded audio to an Android device
 * Receives JSON commands from an Android device

 ## Setup

 1. Install VSCODE